-The Commission has engaged Pivot Management Consulting to undertake user experience research with frequent and less frequent users of its agreement-approval services.
+The Fair Work Commission has engaged Pivot Management Consulting to undertake user experience research with frequent and less frequent users of its agreement-approval services.
 The purpose of the research is to examine user experiences and explore ways to improve case management practices and information resources for users.

 A program of workshops to hear from users about their experiences and ideas is central to the research.
 The workshops will be held in the Commission's Sydney and Melbourne offices in July and August 2018.
 The research will also involve workshops with Commission Members and staff who process agreement applications.